ipython-contrib/jupyter_contrib_nbextensions/testing/latex_envs/readme.md

 A demo notebook `latex_env_doc.ipynb` is provided.
 Its html version is [latex_env_doc.html](https://rawgit.com/jfbercher/IPython-notebook-extensions/master/testing/latex_envs/latex_env_doc.html) and a pdf resulting from conversion to LaTeX is available as `documentation.pdf`.
 Code needs improvements.
-Contributions, comments, issues are most welcome and will be deeply appreciated.
+**Contributions, comments, issues are most welcome and will be deeply appreciated.**

+The original idea and starting code come from a discussion here: [https://github.com/benweet/stackedit/issues/187](https://github.com/benweet/stackedit/issues/187).

 ## Files